Letterbook/FEP/feps/fep-5bf0.md

 This proposal would allow Collections to have a `streams` property, as Actors do.
 The streams would be additional Collections that are sorted or filtered versions of the original Collection.

-The property that determines the sort order and/or the filtered property should be made available, possibly via the `context` property.
-The examples below use [Schema.org's `PropertyValue`](https://schema.org/PropertyValue) for lack of a better vocabulary.
+Additionally, metadata about the sorting/filtering could be indicated using new proposed additions to the ActivityStreams vocabulary: `orderedBy`, `reversed`, `filteredProperty`, and `filteredValue`.

+## Implementation

-Sorted Collections would always be of the type `OrderedCollection`.
-The `current` property would indicate a sorted Collection with a reverse-ordered sort.
+Sorted Collections would always be of the type `Collection` so as not to violate the purpose of OrderedCollections, but would use `orderedItems` instead of `items`.
+The `reversed` property would indicate that a sorted Collection is in the reverse order.

+The `filteredProperty` and `filteredValue` attributes would indicate the specific property being filtered and its corresponding value.
+These attributes can be represented as strings that reference properties from the Activity Vocabulary (e.g., `type` and `Person`).

+When multiple filters are applied, both `filteredProperty` and `filteredValue` would be arrays of strings.

+When applying filters to properties within nested objects, dot notation would identify the targeted property for filtering (e.g., `object.type`).

 ## Motivations